 The next step in this research is to select the appropriate DEA model(s).
 In our case, we will consider both CCR and BCC models.
 As discussed in the literature review (see section 3), the BCC model is used for variable returns to scale (VRS) relationships between inputs and outputs, which is partially the case in our data.
 For example, the relationships between building’s effective rate as output and square footage or number of occupants as inputs are not proportional and thus are of VRS type.
 At the same time, some input and output variables may have proportional relationships, e.g., effective rate (output) and energy consumption or energy cost.
 This implies that we can also consider the CCR model with constant returns to scale (CRS) for our energy efficiency analysis.

 An important step in this research is the utilization of various analytics software to identify and compare building energy efficiency.
-We will be employing four software applications: Microsoft Excel, R, Python, and Minitab.
+We will be employing four software applications: Microsoft Excel, R, Python, and Minitab(MATLAB).
 All of them are popular software in modern data analytics and also contain specific packages or add-ins (in case of Excel) to run DEA-based models.
 Using the data set of 17 buildings with their respective values of input and output variables, we will run on this software both CCR and BCC models with inverse transformation and min-max normalization of the output variables.

 ENERGY EFFICIENCY ANALYSIS AND INTERPRETATION OF RESULTS